 After more than 40 years of aid for the people of Vietnam, Malteser International has closed its office in Da Nang.
 The local employees have founded their own relief organisation and continue to work for the most vulnerable, especially in the area of inclusive disaster prevention.Read more

 Malteser International began working in Vietnam in 1966, and provided emergency relief during the war until 1975: treating the sick and wounded.
 Providing health facilities and fighting poverty amongst the population remained the focus of our work during the period of rebuilding.
-Since the significant economic development in the country in recent years, our priorities have shifted to lay an ever greater focus on disaster risk reduction.
-As a consequence of frequent floods and typhoons, we are often engaged in emergency and disaster relief activities.
-The geographical focus of our work is in Vietnam’s central provinces, which are amongst the poorest in the country.
+Since the significant economic development in the country, our priorities shifted to lay an ever greater focus on disaster risk reduction.
+As a consequence of frequent floods and typhoons, we were often engaged in emergency and disaster relief activities

 Malteser International Location: Danang